oukoutdam/yoyaku_janken/README.md

 ## To-do (No date planned)
 - [ ] generate key and re-render page when everyone has finished voting
 - [ ] implement mailing notification
+- [ ] add dialog box to show how to share
+- [ ] add cacheing to make it easier to go to previous rooms
+- [ ] add winner counter on results page for better readability